Cardinal-Cryptography/common-aggregator/README.md

 By default, user deposits and withdrawals do not change proportions of the funds distributed between aggregated vaults.

-Exception to this rule is a situation in which withdrawing the desired amount from one of the vaults is not possible at the moment.
+One exception to this rule is a situation in which withdrawing the desired amount from one of the vaults is not possible at the moment.
 In such a case, aggregator will withdraw disregarding the current proportions, prioritizing that the user is able to withdraw at all.

+Another is that if one of the vaults imposes a limit on how much assets can `CommonAggregator` deposit to it (lower than the amount needed to maintain the proportions), then the deposit will succeed, but the surplus will go to aggregator's own balance (until *Rebalancer* moves it to one of the vaults).

 ### `ERC4626BufferedUpgradeable` - reward buffering